RaJah239/test/README.md

 # **Asset Credits List:**
 - RBY text frame added from Polished Crystal
-- Chris' run sprite by Tom Wang  and Kris' run sprite by Seasick both from GitHub
 - Do Not Disturb mode by lifeofmauri on Discord
 - Take off all overworld Encounters by lifeofmauri on Discord
 - Item usage is forbidden by lifeofmauri on Discord